 – Mouthguards are permitted, but they must be made of a soft, pliable material.
 Mouthguards are strongly encouraged for youth with braces on their teeth.

-– Undergarments, such as T-shirts, sweatshirts, compression shorts, slide pants, tights or thermal underwear, are permitted as optional equipment.
-In addition, outer clothing, such as ankle socks and tape is also permitted.
+– Undergarments, such as T-shirts, sweatshirts, compression shorts, slide pants, tights or thermal underwear (cold-weather gear), are permitted as optional equipment.
+In addition, outer clothing, such as ankle socks and tape, is also permitted.
 All of these items, however, are subject to the color requirements of Law 4.
 If any portion of these items is exposed (visible; not covered entirely by the mandatory equipment), it must match the corresponding color of the shirt, shorts or socks as indicated above.

-– Only the one designated goalkeeper for a team shall wear goalkeeper-style equipment, e.g. – goalie gloves.
+– Only the one designated goalkeeper on the field for a team can wear goalkeeper-style equipment, e.g. – goalie gloves, while playing.

 – The portion of the Law allowing head coverings is generally directed toward the hijab.
 Other religious head coverings may include a turban or a yarmulke, again as long as the referee determines them to be safe and to not provide an advantage.